ksitcode00/portfolio-project/heatwave-ncd-refugee-health-r/README.md

 # Longitudinal Analysis of Climate Related Health Symptoms Among Refugees With NCDs

-This project is an applied public health statistics project based on an accepted research publication on heat-wave and dust-storm impacts among adults with noncommunicable diseases (NCDs) in Za'atari Refugee Camp.
+This project is an applied public health statistics project based on an accepted research publication on heat-wave and dust-storm impacts among adults with noncommunicable diseases (NCDs) in Refugee Camp.

 This is not positioned as a machine learning project.
 The strongest technical focus is longitudinal health-survey analysis: repeated measurements, symptom text cleaning, clinically meaningful outcome construction, GLMM/GEE modeling, odds ratios, confidence intervals, diagnostics, and public health interpretation.